Urgent Care for General Illness

 Your body needs a certain amount of fluids to function properly.
 When you lose more fluid than you take in, you can become dehydrated.
 Excessive sweating, vomiting, diarrhea are just a few of the causes of dehydration.
 Not drinking enough is also a potential cause of dehydration, especially if you are exercising vigorously or working in hot weather.
 Severe dehydration requires immediate medical treatment to prevent complications.
 Physicians Now is the only urgent care center in the area that administers I.V. fluids, so we are a convenient alternative to the emergency room.
 The symptoms of dehydration include thirst, dry mouth, sleepiness, dry skin, dizziness, confusion, lack of sweating, sunken eyes, and lack of urination.

 A bad headache can make it difficult to concentrate and affect your ability to work or go to school.
-If you have a persistent headache, schedule an appointment to discuss your symptoms with a provider.
+If you have a persistent headache, check in now to discuss your symptoms with a provider.
 One of our compassionate providers can help you determine the cause of your headache, which will make it easier to find the right treatment to relieve pain and other symptoms.
 A headache may also be a symptom of insect bites and stings, which your provider will need to know to be able to treat you effectively.

 Identifying bacterial infections early can prevent them from getting worse and causing serious complications.
 At Physicians Now, we treat bacterial infections of the skin as well as respiratory infections, sinus infections, bladder infections, and sexually transmitted infections.
 The signs and symptoms of bacterial skin infections include pain, redness, and swelling at the infection site.
 Some of the most common skin infections include folliculitis, cellulitis, and impetigo.

 If one of these problems is affecting your daily life and causing feelings of general illness, there’s no need to suffer in silence.
-Find emergency rooms near me and schedule an appointment at Physicians Now to get care from friendly, compassionate professionals.
+Reserve your spot at Physicians Now to get care from friendly, compassionate professionals.